eclipse-threadx/getting-started/docs/debugging.md

 You can choose to develop locally or develop in [Codespaces](https://github.com/features/codespaces).

 * Developing locally requires the installation of the build/debug tools on your local machine to build the application.
-* Developing in Codespaces doesn't require additional installation, however it requires early access to the Codespaces beta.
+* Developing in Codespaces doesn't require additional installation, however it requires early access to the Codespaces beta and also to expose a port on your computer the public internet.

 ### Setup Local Development